-Meteosat Services $\rightarrow$ 0° FES Image Data & Derived Meteorological Products
+Meteosat Services \rightarrow 0° FES Image Data & Derived Meteorological Products

-Prime satellite supporting the service is Meteosat-10, with Meteosat-9 as backup.
+Prime satellite supporting the service in the reporting period was Meteosat-10, with Meteosat-9 as backup.

 Service Availability and Operational Performance are measured on the basis of nominal Level 1.5 Repeat Cycles (RCs) disseminated 'on-time' via EUMETCast Europe.
 See slide 7 for an explanation of the two indicators.